JadeFerrao/Matplotlib-learn/README.md

 **Animations**: Create animated visualizations using Matplotlib's animation capabilities.
 **Interactive Plots**: Explore interactivity with Matplotlib, making your plots responsive to user actions.

-# Contributing

-Contributions to this repository are welcome!
-If you have tutorials, examples, or improvements to existing content, please feel free to open a pull request.

 # License